front-lines-org/astro-experiment/src/pages/ukraine/articles/first_battle_of_kreminna.md

       text: Unknown
     casualties3:
       text: 200 civilians killed
-title: First Battle of Kreminna
-shortDescription: Battle in the 2022 Russian invasion of Ukraine
-description: The Battle of Kreminna was a military engagement between Russia and Ukraine over the Eastern Ukrainian city of Kreminna.
-It is regarded as the first battle during the Battle of Donbas.
-Kreminna, a city of 18,000 has been a strategic city since the beginning of Russian invasion of Ukraine because it is a passage to Kramatorsk, which is only a 1 hour drive from Kreminna.
-author: Wikipedia
-pubDate: 14 Jul 2022
-img: ukraine(23).jpg
 ---

-The **Battle of Kreminna** was a military engagement between Russia and Ukraine over the Eastern Ukrainian city of Kreminna.
+The **First Battle of Kreminna** was a military engagement between Russia and Ukraine over the Eastern Ukrainian city of Kreminna.
 It is regarded as the first battle during the Battle of Donbas.

 ## Background
 Kreminna, a city of 18,000 has been a strategic city since the beginning of Russian invasion of Ukraine because it is a passage to Kramatorsk, which is only a 1 hour drive from Kreminna.

 ## Battle
 On 18 April, Russian forces entered Kreminna, where the Governor of Luhansk Oblast Serhiy Haidai reported that street fights began and that evacuation was not possible.
 Tanks and other weaponry also entered where civilians were surrounded by Russian troops.
 Russian forces attacked from all sides, encircling the city.
 Fighting continued throughout the night with heavy artillery fire being shot around the streets.
 Russian forces later captured the city hall on the 19 April.
 That evening, Serhiy reported that the remaining Ukrainian troops withdrew, giving Russian troops full control of the city.

 ## Aftermath
 Kreminna was the first city to fall during the Donbas Offensive that was announced by Russia on 18 April.
 The governor reported that 200 civilians were killed, but there could have been more.
 Ukrainian officials reported on 25 April that Russian forces were killed in an explosion in the Kreminna City Hall by a gas explosion.

+## References